Playing the Like

 London: Oliver and Boyd, 1946.
 196pp. cloth.
 Very underrated Scottish Journalist, spending his career with "The Scotsman".
 A well-respected analyst of the game.
 In Golfer's Gallery he writes about the twenty Open Championships and twenty Amateur Championships he witnessed between the two world wars, as well as Ryder, Walker and.....
 More

 New York: Doubleday, Page & Co., 1900.
 114p.
 Cloth.
 6¼x4¼, coarse tan-yellow cloth, green-stamped vignette on front and rear covers, spine lettered in gilt, top edge gilt.
 Fitzpatrick was the first golf reporter in America; he covered the very first tournament, held in 1894, for the New York Sun.
-D&J.....
+Part.....
 More

 New York: E.P.
 Dutton & Co., Inc., 1929.
 302p.
 Cloth.
 Introduction by Grantland Rice.
 Illustrated with "McDuffer" cartoons.
 (8vo) cloth, First Edition.
+Part of the Percy Boomer golf library.
 D&J E8800.
 More

 U.S.A.
 The Mohawk Press, 1931.
 90p, cloth.
 New golf game idea, we do not think it took off.
+Part of the Percy Boomer golf library.
 D&J S23440.
 More

 Edinburgh: J. & J. Gray, 1925.
 140 pp. Illustrated with 4 plates from paintings and facsimiles.
 7¼x4¾, gilt-lettered blue cloth.
 First Edition. " According to Murdoch, "Mr. Reid was one of the very first writers who specialized in golf reporting and his recollections are interesting and informative."
 Very hard to.....
 More